College of the North Atlantic

 This part-time program is offered through distributed learning offering flexibility, collaboration, and interaction with a cohort model to minimize isolation often associated with distance education.
 Online courses are enhanced by laboratory sessions and structured clinical placements (nineteen weeks at 4 points throughout the program).

 Graduates of this program will be equipped with the technical and theoretical skills required to work as Rehabilitation Assistants in hospitals, health centers, community organizations, rehabilitation facilities, and long-term care facilities.
-Rehabilitation Assistants work under the supervision of Occupational Therapists and/or Physiotherapists.

 Graduates of College of the North Atlantic’s Occupational Therapist Assistant or Physiotherapist Assistant Certificate program may apply to the Rehabilitation Assistant (OTA and PTA) program to receive dual certification.
 Graduates with one certification (OTA or PTA) from another institution are also eligible for advanced standing into the Rehabilitation Assistant program; entry point will be determined on a case-by-case basis.